Mariusmarten/Complexity-Resources/README.md

 # Complexity-Resources
 From Basic to Advanced.
 Complex does not equal complicated, a computer for example is complicated, whereas the brain is complex.
 Complexity is a property of the systems as a whole.

-The identiﬁcation of systems is common to all sciences
+The science of complexity takes a global view of the world, it regards the interrelations between systems and the elements that they are made up of.

 * [1.
 Basics in Complexity](#basics-in-comlexity)